vabichequer/AddressBook/README.md

-# FoundryTest
-Small repository hosting the test done for Foundry

 # How to build this project
 In order to compile this project, navigate to the folder this project is in and utilize the command
 ```bash